LPM CLI

 Dry-run detects Bun, parses the selected lockfile, converts the graph in memory, and writes nothing.
 It reports package counts, workspace counts, and any conversion problems before touching disk.

-If the project contains multiple lockfiles, LPM chooses the most recently modified one.
+If the project contains multiple lockfiles, LPM CLI chooses the most recently modified one.
 On timestamp ties, the priority order is bun.lockb, bun.lock, pnpm-lock.yaml, yarn.lock, then package-lock.json.

 2. Run The Migration